kynetx/sky_event_console/README.md

 ## Contributing

 Contributions to the code are welcome.
-If you'd like contribute, please fork this project on Github, modify as desired, and submit a Pull Request.
+If you wish to contribute to this project, please fork it on GitHub, push your change to a named branch, then send a pull request.
+If it is a big feature, you might want to contact us first to make sure it's something that we'll accept.

 ## Permissions Breakdown